red6/dmn-check/README.md

 |  3  | "Spring"      | [5..8]                | "Steak"     |
 |  4  | "Winter"      | <= 8                  | "Stew"      |

 We look again a rule two and four.
-This time all their inputs are identical, but they differ in the output.
-This is arguably worse than a duplicate rule since it may produce different results depending on the evaluation order of the decision table.
+This time, all their inputs are identical, but they differ in the output.
+This is arguably worse than a duplicate rule, since it may produce different results depending on the evaluation order of the decision table.
 Assuming that the runtime does not detect those inconsistencies.

 **Definition**: Rule `r` is in conflict with rule `s` if and only if all inputs of rules `r` and `s` are identical and if they differ in at lease one output.

-`dmn-check` will report duplicate rules for all decision tables except for those with hit policy `COLLECT` and `RULE_ORDER`.
+`dmn-check` will report duplicate rules for all decision tables, except for those with hit policy `COLLECT` and `RULE_ORDER`.

 ### Shadowed Rules